honeycomb-maps/superstore-delivered/README.md

 ![Diagram of the extract, load, transform process](docs/images/elt_process.svg)

-For a complete walkthrough of the ELT process, read the tutorial here: (honeycombmaps.com/blog/modern-delivery-data-warehouse-location-data-tutorial)[http://www.honeycombmaps.com/blog/modern-delivery-data-warehouse-location-data-tutorial]
+For a complete walkthrough of the ELT process, read the tutorial on the Honeycomb Maps website [here](http://www.honeycombmaps.com/blog/modern-delivery-data-warehouse-location-data-tutorial).

 ## Running the ELT process locally with dbt and DuckDB
 1. Install dependencies